T is For Turquoise

 Another famous type is our beloved Southwestern Turquoise.
 Unlike the Persian turquoise, the webbed matrix of the stone is being celebrated.
 Different location in the South West area of the USA yield various matrix formation and different color of the stones; from vibrant blue color to beautiful light green colors.
 The matrix could vary between black, brown, yellowish and sometimes white.
 Most pieces of this type of Turquoise will be set in Traditional Sterling Silver Native American designs from the Navaho & Zuni tribes.

 Just like any stone today, Turquoise is being treated and beautified by various techniques.
-Because such enhancements such as stabilized, dyed, reconstitution, & doublets, Turquoise could be purchased for pennies compare to the natural stones untreated stones.
+Because of such enhancements such as stabilization, dying, reconstitution, & doublets, Turquoise could be purchased for pennies compare to the natural stones -- untreated stones.
 At David’s we are a bit snobbish about the stones we carry, and strive to only carry natural stones that have only been waxed or oiled at most.